 If you notice streaks, squeaks or chatter when you use your windshield wipers, it's time to shop for replacement wiper blades.
-While auto experts recommend replacing your windshield wipers at least once a year, you don't need to spend a lot to get a quality set.
-In fact, reviews show that some of the best wiper blades are inexpensive models.
+While auto experts recommend replacing your windshield wipers at least once or twice a year, you don't need to spend a lot to get a quality set.
+In fact, reviews show that some of the best wiper blades are fairly inexpensive.

-There are three main types of wiper blades:
+There are two main types of wiper blades:

-- Beam wiper blades solve the snow-and-ice problem by ditching the external framework.
-Slim, spring-loaded supports are built into the wiper itself, giving a sleeker look.
-These cost more -- about $15 to $19 each.
-Many new cars come with beam blades as original equipment; you might need to replace these with beam blades, as traditional wiper blades may not fit.
+Beam wiper blades solve the snow-and-ice problem by ditching the external framework.
+Slim, spring steel is built into the wiper itself, giving a sleeker look.
+These cost more -- about $15 to $20 each.
+Many new cars come with beam blades as original equipment; you might need to replace these with beam blades when they wear out, as traditional wiper blades may not fit.

-To find wiper blades that will make your windshield sparkle, we examine professional and user reviews to pinpoint the wiper blades that clean flawlessly, wipe silently and hold up to real-world use.
-Factors we consider include performance, dependability and value.
+The best windshield wiper blade should clean flawlessly, wipe silently and hold up well.
+To find wiper blades that will make your windshield sparkle, we examine expert feedback from sites such as ConsumerReports.org and TheWirecutter.com, as well as user reviews from Amazon.com and various auto-parts sites.
 We name the best windshield wipers for every budget, from inexpensive rubber wipers to the premium brands.

-The prices quoted in this report are for a single 22-inch windshield wiper -- a medium size that fits many sports cars, sedans, SUVs and pickup trucks (note that some vehicles use different wiper sizes for the driver and passenger sides).
+The prices quoted in this report are for a single 22-inch windshield wiper -- a medium size that fits many sports cars, sedans, SUVs and pickup trucks.
+To find wiper prices for your specific vehicle, you should check the actual lengths of both your wipers, since some vehicles use different wiper sizes for the driver and passenger sides.